elephantscale/terraform-student/Labs/5-Modules/Lab-5-1/lab5-1.md

 ### Overview

-This is the second in a series of lab to build a module
+This is the first in a series of labs to implement a module \

 ### Run time
 15-20 minutes (est)